aaron-grau/curic/react/readings/webpack_configuration.md

 ## `.gitignore`

-Before discuss into webpack configuration, you should know that running webpack and using NPM create many redundant and very large files in your local project directory.
+Before discuss into webpack configuration, you should know that running webpack and using npm create many redundant and very large files in your local project directory.
 Use a `.gitignore` file to prevent these files from being pushed to and pulled from your remote Git repositories.
 Create a `.gitignore` file in your project's root directory and list the files or directories you want to ignore, one per line.
 Use a trailing `/` to indicate a directory to ignore.

 For example,

 ```
 # .gitignore